criscara-dev/dendron-cc/vault/books.antifragile.md

 - triad: fragile vs robust vs antifragile
 - opacity: ignore newspaper: newspapers as constant source of causes for things.
 In #complex-systems, a complex world, the notion of cause is 'suspect', it's nearly impossible to detect.
 The predictability of a specific events is low, caused by #causal-opacity
 - #proper-form vs #natural-movements
+- superfocus VS super diffuse mode for every activities; never in the middle as multitasking that lead to do nothing really well

 ## Heuristics:
 - He who has never sinned is less reilable than he who has made plenty of errors - though never the same error more than once - is more reliable than someone who has never made any.